 Don’t be afraid to get lost in the city centre’s small streets and alleyways, packed with seemingly inconspicuous architectural delights.
 Here are our favourite sights, off the top of our head: the peculiar Art Garden, the samovar-smelling Church of St. Alexander Nevsky, the infamous Caraffa Prison, the modernist new Theatre, the County Museum and the Orthodox Synagogue.
 Since we don’t want to ruin everything for you, that’s all we’ll say: it’s up to you to find your own favourite spots of the city.

-You should also get out of the historical center and wander off through the imposing Soviet-style concrete buildings and Roma neighbourhoods.
+You should also get out of the historical center and walk through the imposing Soviet-style concrete buildings and Roma neighbourhoods.
 It’s the only way to get a true sense of the city’s historical, social and urban identity.
 If the weather is nice, head west, cross the river and visit the Kalvária, a succession of small chapels scattered in the woods on a small hill.
 Your efforts will be generously rewarded with the ravishing Church of The Holy Cross and one of the best panoramic views of the city.
 If possible, you should also check out the ruins of Šariš castle, a few kilometers outside of Prešov.

 If you ever choose to stay there for a few days, the city is also the ideal spot for short excursions.
-Only one hour by car and you can hit the slops on the High Tatras; half an hour to the north stands the renowned Spiš castle; half an hour to the south, Košice, Slovakia’s second biggest city and (even though we had to belittle it for the sake of this article) definitely worth a visit.
+Only one hour by car and you can hit the slops in the High Tatras; half an hour to the north stands the renowned Spiš castle; half an hour to the south, Košice, Slovakia’s second biggest city and (even though we had to belittle it for the sake of this article) definitely worth a visit.

 Where to drink and eat

 You might get fooled by your first impression and think that there’s not much to do.
-As often, the most interesting places are hidden in small alleyways, with no flashy posters to advertise they’re even there.
+As often, the most interesting places are hidden in small alleyways, without any flashy posters to advertise they’re even there.
 Thanks to our local contacts, we can recommend you the nicest places to hang out.
 Our personal favourite: Christiania (Hlavná 105), located in a small alley off the main street, a great spot for an afternoon coffee or an evening drink, set in multiple underground smoke-filled rooms and book-cased corridors.
 If that’s not quite your kind of place, you can also head to Dublin Café (Hlavná 103) for a fancier atmosphere and knock-out cocktails.
 A little bit off from the historical center, you’ll also find enjoyable places to relax, eat and drink at one of the students’ favourite hangout, Nico Caffé (17. novembra 106).
 To venture into Prešov’s nightlife, we recommend you head to alternative bar/club/concert venue Wave (Hlavná 121).

 Don’t worry, we’re not sending you on the dancefloors on an empty stomach.
 If you’re on your way to or back from the Kalvária, stop by Gottwaldka (17. novembra 106) for tasty international meals mixed with local classics, or Mgr.
 Burger (17. novembra 128) for the best burgers in town.
 If you have time, you should also have lunch at Zwicker Penzion (Bardejovská 48B), far from the brouhaha of Prešov’s bustling and hectic helter-skelter life.